Orwatronic/mas_514/docs/src/ros.md

 The `catkin_make` command will build all the dependencies and convert source code to binary code if needed e.g. for C/C++ code.
 After that the source ROS package is installed, the ROS package `mas507` is now ready to be launched.

 ## Start ROS Core
 Before launching the ROS package we just installed, the ROS core has to be running on our Jetbot.
-To start the ROS Core, execute the following command in your terminal:
+To start the ROS Core, executer the following command in your terminal:
 - `roscore`

 The terminal window is now occupied and is not available for other inputs, which is why a new terminal window is opened by splitting the terminal in VS Code by clicking the button marked with a red square.